taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SDD.md

 ****
 ### 3. Sub-systems architecture

-#### 3.1 Account Creation System
+#### 3.1 Database System

+This system will be used to store user’s information and their EBs.

+#### 3.2 Database System

 An account component will take in a username, password and email from the user and store it to the database.
 This system is dependent on the Database System.

-#### 3.2 Database System

-If two users save each other’s EB to their PLs, the users will be prompted to directly message each other to negotiate the real-life use of their EBs.

 #### 3.3 User Interaction System

+The user interaction system will allow users to swap emails once they have matched by selecting each other’s EB.
+Once two users have matched they sent notification asking for confirmation to share emails.
+Once the two users have accepted, they will be sent each others emails.

 #### 3.4 Main Application

+The Main Application shows how the Database, Account Creation, and User Interaction systems  interact with each other.
+First, the Main Application will lead the user to the Account Creation system; this account and user information will be stored in the Database system.
+When the user creates and posts an EB, the EB will also be stored in the Database system.
+When two users select each other’s EBs, this will lead to the User Interaction system where the system will prompt the two users to interact with each other by email.

 ****
 ### 4. Rationale for each architectural choice